Ningyuan-Zhang/deepformer-refactored/README.md

 This checks:

-- whether the `.npz` demo files can be opened,
+- whether the `.npz` demo files can be opened;
-- whether input and label shapes are correct,
+- whether input and label shapes are correct;
 - whether the DataLoader works correctly.

----

 ### Step 4.
 Inspect the DeepFormer constructor